-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations which arise principally from the Company's amounts due from related parties, loans due from related parties, other receivables and cash at banks.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations which arise principally from the Company's amounts due from related parties, other receivables and cash at banks.
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each of its related parties.
 The Company's cash is placed with banks of repute.